Serving Our Community: Professional, Accountable, Caring

 - Operate in the most efficient and fiscally responsible manner possible within available resources.

 - Provide a healthy, happy, empowered, enthusiastic workplace free of harassment and discrimination.

 - Be recognized as an outstanding resource to the community to enhance the quality of life.

 Doing the “right thing” through trust, respect, integrity, commitment, and ethical professional service.

-Graham Fire & Rescue was founded in 1962 as allowed by Title 52 of the Washington Administrative Code (WAC) and first operated out of the old bus garage at Kapowsin High School.
-In 1963, a new station was built just north of the railroad tracks on Meridian in Graham over the site of Benson’s Hardware Store.
+Graham Fire & Rescue/Pierce County Fire District 21 was established on December 4th, 1961 as allowed by Title 52 of the Washington Administrative Code (WAC) and first operated out of the old bus garage at Kapowsin High School.
+In 1963, a new station was built just north of the railroad tracks on Meridian in Graham over the site of Adam’s Hardware Store.
 A volunteer station which serves the community of Kapowsin was built in 1971.
 That Kapowsin station is now known as Station 92.

 In 2010, thanks to the generous citizens of the Graham response area, Graham Fire & Rescue was able to construct two new stations: Station 96 on 224th just west of Orting-Kapowsin Highway, and a rebuild of what was previously a volunteer Station 95 at 78th Ave and 188th Street Ct E.

 In early 2020, Graham Fire & Rescue received an improved rating from the Washington State Surveying and Rating Bureau, putting the fire district in the top 10% of fire departments rated in Washington.
 This improved rating means lower fire insurance premiums on homes and businesses.